 Howard Hughes Medical Institute

 Chevy Chase, MD 20815-6789

 HHMI’s new fellowship program supports outstanding international predoctoral students studying in the United States who are ineligible for fellowships or training grants through U.S. federal agencies.
 HHMI will award three-year fellowships to international students to support years three, four, and five of a PhD. program.
 Eligible fields include those in the biomedical or related sciences such as biology, chemistry, physics, math, computer science, interdisciplinary research at the interface of the physical and biological sciences, among others.
 Please note that research at the interface of biology and the social sciences – such as outcomes research – is ineligible.
 Please check with HHMI directly for questions on field eligibility.
 Each fellow will receive an annual stipend plus an educational allowance.
-Note that students must first apply to the Dean for Graduate Education; an MIT faculty evaluation committee will select up to ten students to nominate to HHMI.
+Note that students must first apply to the Dean for Graduate Education; an MIT faculty evaluation committee will select up to seven students to nominate to HHMI.
 Contact (617) 324-7021 for more information.

 Eligibility: International graduate students in the biomedical or related sciences who: